run-x/opta-docs/content/en/Modules reference/_index.md

         value: "{env}"
     links:
       - rds
-      - redis
+      - cache
   - name: rds # This is an instance of the aws-rds module type called mydatabase
-    type: aws-postgres
+    type: postgres
-  - name: redis # This is an instance of the aws-redis module type called myredis
+  - name: cache # This is an instance of the aws-redis module type called myredis
-    type: aws-redis
+    type: redis
 ```
 You'll note that the module instance can have user-specified names which will come into play later with references.
 Opta modules are composed of the following entities/behaviors: